ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.1.1**

+- Ancient Scepter: Skill lookup is now more stable.
+It should no longer replace the wrong skill if another mod switches slots around, e.g. by adding a new passive variant.
+- Ancient Scepter/Gale-Force: now works as described, instead of only firing one charge at a time.
+- Ancient Scepter/Rabauld: now fires bursts of 6 shots with three-tenths damage on all but the first, instead of having 4x manual fire rate and count but half damage.

 **4.1.0**

 - ADDED ITEM: Ancient Scepter!
 Has skill overrides for ALL playable characters, and for each variant per chosen slot, but likely needs a balance pass or two.